Gather. Grow. Go.

 1984 – The Rev. Edward Kast was installed as Associate Pastor.

-1985 – Pastor Smith left to take a position with St. Luke’s Hospital Foundation.
-Pastor Eggers was called by the congregation to serve as “Coordinating” Pastor, but after some time opted to switch roles with Pastor Kast, who became Peace’s fourth Senior pastor.
+1985 – Following the departure of Pastor Smith to take a position with St. Luke’s Hospital Foundation, Pastor Eggers was called by the congregation to serve as “Coordinating” Pastor.
+After a time, he opted to switch roles with Pastor Kast, who became Peace’s fourth Senior pastor.

 Pr.
 Zimmerman